DHTMLX/docs-diagram/docs/api/diagram/aftersubmenuopen_event.md

 ### Description

-@short: fires after the menu of the subheader is opened
+@short: Fires after the menu of the subheader is opened

 ### Usage

 ~~~js